-My heart beat was definitely jacked, but I felt all right save for a slight flush in my face.
+My heartbeat was definitely jacked, but I felt alright except for a slight flush in my face.
 I looked like that fat kid who used to have a show on MTV, the one who hung out by the dumpsters in Waiting.
 I never felt so smart and so fat.

-I decide to up my dose by taking one and a half 200 mg pills.
-My heart beat is more jacked than yesterday, but I feel even better.
+I decided to up my dose by taking one and a half 200 mg pills.
+My heartbeat is more jacked than yesterday, but I feel even better.
 The first hour is great, I feel sharp and energized.

 As my day goes by, things begin to take a bizarre turn.
 I feel like strange and terrible things may be about to befall me.
 Call it a sixth sense or something, I don’t know.

-When my fiancee comes home from picking up some groceries and she says, “Hey,” I look up and get the distinct perception that she is a midget.
+When my fiancee comes home from picking up some groceries and she says, “Hey,” I look up and got a distinct perception that she is a midget.
 She looks so tiny.
 Too tiny.
 I feel like something is amiss in the height department…as if she has shrunk since the last time I saw her.

 I try to ignore this and go about my business (I’m supposed to be working on an article about the best nootropics for bowel problems, but I just can’t seem to focus what with the overwhelming attention I’ve been paying to the intricacies of a Vine compilation playing on my iPad)…no matter what I do, I can’t shake the notion that my fiancee is suffering from some sort of adult degenerative dwarfism.